RidhikGovind/gifymonster/README.md

-### Fork this repo and try what enhancements you can do.
+### Fork this repo and try what enhancements you can do. :trident: